 03 of 09

 Polish rogaliki mean "little horns" because of their shape.
-There are many versions -- some recipes require rolling the dough and cutting it into triangles, adding a dollop of filling and rolling, like Jewish rugelach.
-This recipe is for a hand-formed cookie similar to Polish Christmas Crescents (see 7, below), except these are made with almonds.
-They melt in your mouth.
+There are many versions—some recipes require rolling the dough and cutting it into triangles, adding a dollop of filling and rolling, like Jewish rugelach.
+This recipe is for a hand-formed cookie similar to Polish Christmas crescents (featured below), except these are made with almonds.

 04 of 09

-This egg-free recipe for Polish vanilla cookies or ciasteczka waniliowe is made with ground almonds and, which gives them a rich vanilla flavor.
-They are formed into crescent shapes much like Polish rogaliki, above, except the latter calls for egg yolk.Continue to 5 of 9 below.
+These Polish vanilla cookies, or ciasteczka waniliowe, are egg-free and made with ground almonds and vanilla bean, giving them a rich nutty and vanilla flavor.
+They are formed into crescent shapes much like Polish rogaliki and are considered a Polish Christmas cookie.Continue to 5 of 9 below.

 05 of 09

-This recipe for Polish florentines or florentynki is made with candied fruits, such as orange, nuts and a smear of chocolate on the bottom.
-It is believed the cookie was created by King Louis XIV’s master pastry chefs at the Palace of Versailles for the Medici of Florence.
-Many Florentine versions include oats, but I like them without.
+It is believed this cookie was created by King Louis XIV’s master pastry chefs at the Palace of Versailles for the Medici of Florence.
+This recipe for Polish florentines, or florentynki, is made with candied orange peel and nuts and is dressed with a coating of chocolate on the bottom.
+Many Florentine versions include oats, but these are made without.

 06 of 09